cosmos-ssi/cosmos/doc/contributing/coding_standards.md

 To automatically fix problems (careful, you should commit first in case this goes bad):
 `make header-fix`

+IWYU is built on Make, which means it only acts on files which have changed.
+Since some code changes can impact headers in other files, it's a best practice to run `make clean; make header-check` before you commit.

 ## IWYU Mappings

 IWYU uses hard-coded defaults for common libc symbols, which we need to override manually for a freestanding build.
 This is done via the `iwyu_mapping.imp` file,